The following help is also available within the App itself.

 Welcome to Psygraph

-- Prefs: Open the application Preferences page to specify global options.
+- Preferences: Open the app Preferences to specify global options.

 - Login/Logout: Login or logout of the WordPress server.